IoT connectivity made easy

 If you work directly with a large operator, you’ll quickly find that you don’t really control your own network.
 Want to turn a SIM off?
 Contact support and wait 48 hours.
 Want to know how much data you’re using?
 Wait for your bill at the end of the month.
 Want a single combined bill showing total usage for all of your SIMs?
 Good luck with that.

 You can improve the situation by buying a console from a third party, but we don’t think you should have to.

 Once you’re signed up in the management console, you can set up additional services to do things like visualize device data without setting up a server, SSH directly to devices, reduce bandwidth and power consumption on devices, connect directly to your cloud or private server environment, or create your own private IoT VPN.

 Because our telecom core is built on AWS, you can connect directly and privately with leading public clouds and cloud functions in just a few clicks, without installing SDKs or device-side agents or writing any custom code.

 Absolutely.
 In fact, over half of the connections we support today are driven by enterprise customers.
 Our global coverage, cloud integration, and private IoT networking capabilities align perfectly with the scale and security needs of global businesses and industrial applications.

 We currently support use cases in transportation, construction, asset tracking and even power plant management for global players like Fujitec, Fujitsu Limited, IHI, Komatsu, Nikon-Trimble, and Sharp.
-And customers like Sourcenext trust Soracom to connect hundreds of thousands of consumer electronics devices around the world today and scale to over a million by 2020.
+And customers like Sourcenext trust Soracom for to connect over a million consumer electronics devices around the world..

 We know that IoT isn’t always easy.
 Success often requires a deep understanding of hardware, software, cloud architecture, and connectivity… at the very least.
 That technical complexity has a lot to do with why most IoT projects never get past the prototype stage.